Academic Policy Committee (APC)

 Nominations & Elections

 APC members are elected each spring by and from constituents.
-See Nominations for details on deadlines and procedures.
+Current members may be renewed by the Senate for up to two consecutive terms.
+See Nominations for details on deadlines and procedures and Standing Rules for renewal details.